pegasystems/react-sdk/README.md

     * The **serverConfig** section contains values related to the Pega Infinity server and SDK Content Server.
       * **infinityRestServerUrl** indicates where the SDK expects to find the Infinity REST server.
 The default configuration is set to **https://localhost:1080/prweb**.
 You will need to change this if you are using a different path to access your Infinity server.
       * **appAlias** is the application alias that operatorIDs logging into this instance of the React SDK content server will use.
 (E.g., "MediaCo").
       When specified, this value will be used to further constrain the REST URL that the Constellation JavaScript Engine uses when making REST calls to Infinity.
 It is **_strongly recommended_** that the appAlias value be set before putting an application into production.
 If this is not specified, the server will always utilize the _default_ access group specified within the `Application access` area for the current Operator when invoking any DX API REST calls.
 Hence, not specifying the appAlias will result in application access issues for all applications other than the operator's designated default application.
     <br><br>

 3. Edit the **package.json** file's dependency for **[@pega/constellationjs](https://www.npmjs.com/package/@pega/constellationjs)** with the **tag name** that is appropriate for the Pega Infinity version that your application is running.
 For example, Infinity 8.6.3 uses the tag "**SDK-8.6.3**", Infinity 8.6.4 uses the tag "**SDK-8.6.4**", etc. You must **always** use the appropriate Constellation files that match your Infinity deployment.
-Please check your Infinity version and choose the correct version.
 <br><br>